 If Your Loan Has a Variable Interest Rate, a Hike Could Be in the Cards

-Tuition and Fees Are No Longer Tax Deductible (for the 2018 Tax Year)
+Tuition and Fees Are No Longer Tax Deductible

 The 2018 Tax Cuts and Jobs Act did not include an extension of the Tuition and Fees Deduction.
 In the past, taxpayers could use this tax provision to reduce their taxable income by up to $4,000 annually.
 The IRS currently has no plans to make tuition and fees deductible again in the future.

 The Student Loan Interest Deduction May Be Eliminated

-The Tax Cuts and Jobs Act originally proposed eliminating the student loan interest deduction, which allows for you to deduct up to $2,500 annually on the interest you pay on a student loan.
+The Tax Cuts and Jobs Act originally proposed eliminating the student loan interest deduction, which allows you to deduct up to $2,500 annually on the interest you pay on a student loan.
 Ultimately, this deduction wasn’t eliminated and is still available, but it’s an issue to be aware of.

-Refinancing Your Student Loans with SoFi
+Refinancing Your Student Loans With SoFi

 One way to navigate all these changes is to refinance your student loans with SoFi, allowing you to choose a monthly payment plan and loan term that works for you.
 Certain private lenders only refinance private student loans, but SoFi gives you the option to refinance both private and federal loans.

-But if you’re worried about rising variable rates on private student loans or are interested in seeing if you qualify for a new (often lower) interest rate, now may be the time to look into refinancing.
+But if you’re worried about rising variable rates on private student loans or are interested in seeing if you qualify for a new interest rate, now may be the time to look into refinancing.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.